 To go beyond this simple estimation, we can work out a better approximation by integrating $Q_k[\pi_C>\pi_D]$ over the probability distribution of players' degrees $P(k)$.
 For Erd\"{o}s-R\'{e}nyi random graphs, in the limit of large populations ($n\rightarrow\infty$), {it is $P(k)\simeq\bar{k}^k e^{-\bar{k}}/k!$}.
 This leads to $Q[\pi_C>\pi_D]=e^{-\bar{k}\rho}$ and, subsequently,

-{\bf Remark 3.} The precise asymptotical value for the density of cooperators, $\rho_s$, depends on the approximation considered above.
-However, at least for not too inhomogeneous networks, it is to be expected that the approximations turn out to be very good and therefore the corresponding picture of the evolution of the population should be quite accurate in that case.
+{\bf Remark 3.} The precise asymptotic value for the density of cooperators, $\rho_s$, depends on the approximation considered above.
+However, at least for networks that are not too inhomogeneous, the approximations turn out to be very good, and therefore the corresponding picture for the evolution of the population is quite accurate.
 It is interesting to note that, whatever its exact value, in both cases $\rho_s$ is such that the right-hand sides of eq.\ (\ref{eq.SS_BR_1}) and eq.\ (\ref{eq.SS_BR_2}) vanishes and, furthermore, $\rho_s$ is an attractor of the dynamics, because $d(\dot{\rho})/d\rho|_{\rho_s}<0$.

 How is the above result modified by mistakes?
 When $\epsilon\in(0,1)$, eq.\ (\ref{eq.SS_BR}) becomes:

 where the first term accounts for cooperators rightfully switching to defection and defectors wrongly selecting cooperation, while the second term accounts for defectors correctly choosing cooperation and cooperators mistaken to defection.
 Proceeding as before, and again in the limit $n\rightarrow\infty$, we approximate $Q[\pi_C>\pi_D]=e^{-\bar{k}\rho}$, thus arriving at